home-assistant/home-assistant.io/source/hassio/haos_common_tasks.markdown

 ### Installing and using the File Editor add-on

 A more basic and light weight alternative to Visual Studio Code, the File Editor add-on provides access through Hass-Configurator, which is a web-based filesystem-browser and text-editor.
 YAML files are automatically checked for syntax errors while editing.
-This add-on can be installed from the Official add-on repository.
+This add-on can be installed via the add-on store from the official add-on repository.

 There is no configuration required for editing files within your /config directory.
 In order to enable access to further directories, editing the add-on configuration is required.
 See the add-on documentation for details.